Plasma and the plasma arc cutting process uses heated gas to cut through metal (30,000 degrees Fahrenheit).

 Advantages and Disadvantages

-There are many advantages for the plasma arc cutting process:
+There are many advantages to the plasma arc cutting process:

-- slag-free cuts when working with aluminum, stainless stell and carbon steel
+- Slag-free cuts when working with aluminum, stainless steel and carbon steel

 Some disadvantages of plasma arc cutting:

 - Creates a small bevel (7 degrees – approximate)

 - Electrical shock risk when not operating safely

 - Needs electricity to operate so not completely portable

 The basic plasma arc cutting circuitry is shown in figure 10-72.
 The process operates on direct current, straight polarity (dcsp), electrode negative, with a constricted transferred arc.